franklemuchahary/linkedin-profile-analysis/README.md

 ### 1. Skills (Technical & Non-Technical)

-##### Data Scientists
+##### Principal Data Scientists
-The following graph shows that Python is indeed the top skill possessed by 80% of data scientists, followed by Machine Learning.
+The following graph shows that Python is indeed the top skill possessed by 80% of principal data scientists, followed by Machine Learning.
 R programming language stands 3rd.
 This clears one of the major confusions potential data scientists have: whether to go with Python or R. Our analysis says Python and R both are important, but if you have to pick one, Python is your way to go.

 ![Data Scientist skills](assets/data_scientist_skills.png)